VerseGroup/SchoolVerse-api/README.md

 (All other scripts are not for direct user use)

 ## Official Documentation
-To view documentation: run the server and visit http://localhost:8000/docs
+To view documentation: run the server and visit /docs

 ## Alternative Documentation
 - /scrape (scrape a user's information and save to firebase)
-- /menu (update the firebase menu snapshot)
-- /ensure (validate user credentials)
+- /link (verify user's information and save/encrypt to firebase/local keychain)
 - /docs (official documentation)
 = /ping (ping the server)

 ## Notable Bugs
-- M1 chip not supported with Firebase functionality
+- M1 chip not supported with Firebase functionality (to use on a M1, run on a Docker Image built on Linux)